Bridging the gap

 How many students can participate in this program?

-Transitions is taught in a classroom setting for up to 30 students/class.
-Many school partners take entire grade levels through the Transitions program.
+Pathways to Success is taught in a classroom setting for up to 30 students/class.
+Many school partners take entire grade levels through the Pathways to Success program.

 What is the key focus of this program?